aws-samples/smallmatter-package/README.md

     the SageMaker managed framework containers (i.e., MXNet, PyTorch, TensorFlow, Scikit-learn, and XGBoost).

-    It aims to give you familiar workflow of (1) instantiate a processor, then immediately (2) call the `run(...)` method.
+    It aims to give you the familiar workflow of (1) instantiate a processor, then immediately (2) call the `run(...)` method.

     Here's an [example](`https://github.com/aws-samples/smallmatter-package/blob/main/notebooks/smproc-stopgap/try-smproc-stopgap.py#L14-L53`)